WebAssembly/spec/spectec/test-prose/TEST.md

 1. Return $free_resulttype(resulttype_1) ++ $free_resulttype(resulttype_2).

 free_comptype ct_u1
-1. If ct_u1 is of the case STRUCT, then:
+1. If ct_u1 is STRUCT, then:
   a.
 Let (STRUCT structtype) be ct_u1.
   b.
 Return $free_structtype(structtype).
-2. If ct_u1 is of the case ARRAY, then:
+2. If ct_u1 is ARRAY, then:
   a.
 Let (ARRAY arraytype) be ct_u1.
   b.
 Return $free_arraytype(arraytype).
-3. Assert: Due to validation, ct_u1 is of the case FUNC.
+3. Assert: Due to validation, ct_u1 is FUNC.
 4. Let (FUNC functype) be ct_u1.
 5. Return $free_functype(functype).